Systems · People · AI Integration · Toronto, ON

 A prompt is an instruction.
 The quality of the output is determined almost entirely by the quality of the instruction.
 Which means the person who writes the best prompts is the person who can most precisely articulate what they actually need, what good looks like, what failure looks like, and what context the model needs to produce something useful.

-That is not a coding skill.
-That is a thinking skill.
-It is the same skill that makes a good manager brief a team effectively.
-The same skill that makes a good client write a useful creative brief.
-The same skill that makes a good consultant ask the right diagnostic questions instead of the comfortable ones.
+That is a thinking skill, not a coding skill.
+The same skill that makes a good manager brief a team effectively, that makes a good client write a useful creative brief, that makes a good consultant ask the right diagnostic questions instead of the comfortable ones.

 A durable truth about prompting

 The single most reliable way to improve AI output quality is to specify the context, the goal, the format, and the failure conditions explicitly.
 Vague instructions produce vague results.
-This is not a technology problem.
-It is a clarity problem.
+The bottleneck is clarity, not technology.
 Organizations that train their people to think and communicate more precisely get dramatically better AI results than organizations that buy better tools.

 The real question to ask